CaveMobster/firebot-setups/Commands/Queue/README.md

 **!queue clear** - Clears the file.

-**!queue [anything]** - Is a fallback command with which the user can enter the queue with a custom message.
+**!queue [anything]** - Fallback command with which the user can enter the queue with a custom message.

 ## How to download